k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_catalog_masking.md

 The **CatalogMaskingMapper** Actor receives a dataset, which maps the data on the fly, and does not load the entire dataset to memory; this actor iterates internally on each record and invokes the **CatalogMaskingRecord** Actor.
 The **CatalogMaskingMapper** Actor returns a dataset with the same structure it was received.

 The **CatalogMaskingRecord** Actor receives a record, splits it internally into key-value pairs and invokes the **CatalogMaskingField** Actor for each pair.
-The actor returns an object with the same structure it was received.
+The **CatalogMaskingRecord** Actor returns an object with the same structure it was received.

 The **CatalogMaskingField** Actor’s purpose is to mask a single field’s value based on the Catalog’s Classification and the masking rules definition.
 * The actor starts by checking whether the field should be masked.
 The check is based on the field's PII and Masking columns in the Catalog artifact (catalog_field_info MTable).
 [Click for more information about the Catalog artifact](09_build_artifacts.md).